Get Started

 }

-Compile and run the binary main
+Compile and run the binary file main

-> nature build main.n && . /main
+> nature build main.n && ./main

 hello nature

-Specify the target platform and architecture
+Specify compilation target platform and architecture

 > nature build --target darwin_amd64 main.n

-Specify that the output binary is called hello
+Specify output binary file name as hello

 > nature build -o hello main.n

-Editor support
+Editor Support

-The lsp server nls
+The LSP server nls

 ls -lh /usr/local/nature/bin